AngryMaciek/angry-vim/README.md

 cd $HOME
 git clone https://github.com/AngryMaciek/angry-vim.git
 bash angry-vim/setup.sh
-#

 # Native plugin managment has one drawback, helptags are not automatically re-generated.
-You can update them by using:
+You can update them inside vim by using:
 # :helptags ALL
-# Also, safely ignore the error:
+# Also, safely ignore error of the following type:
 # E152: Cannot open /opt/local/share/vim/vim81/doc/tags for writing
 ```